The Palindromist

 The Palindromist is a magazine devoted to palindromes, published since 1996.
 Initially it was published biannually.
 The frequency switched to irregular.
 It is edited by Mark Saltveit, a Portland-based stand-up comedian who won the first-ever World Palindrome Championship.

 Each issue of the magazine prints a variety of palindromes in various forms (letter-unit, word-unit, and vertical), covers palindrome-related news, and seeks to accredit writers of famous palindromes.
 The magazine also covers closely related forms of wordplay, including calculator words and written charades.

-The magazine organizes the SymmyS Awards, an annual palindrome competition adjudicated by a celebrity panel.
+The magazine organizes the SymmyS Awards, an annual palindrome competition named after a 1991 book by Hugo Brandt Corstius (writing as Battus) and adjudicated by a celebrity panel.
 Past judges have included Will Shortz, MC Paul Barman, Ben Zimmer, David Allen Cress, "Weird Al" Yankovic, Demetri Martin, and John Flansburgh.